CoolBassist/Twilight/README.md

 To defend, simply type the name of the card that you wish to play.
 You will need to spend mana to prepare your defences.
 The bot will also pick a card to play, and your card will lose hp based on the bots card damage.

 ## Resting
 If you choose to rest during an attack cycle, you wont send out an attack, and wont lose any mana.
 The bot will lose mana due to them over preparing their defences.
-No one will lose hp.
+Your party will gain 2 hp.

 If you choose to rest during a defence, due to not having enough mana to play a card, or to prepare to play a powerful card, the bots card will proceed to deal damage to every single member in your party.
 Devasting blow!

 If you <i>and</i> the bot decide to rest, you will agree to a truce for the day.
-No one will lose hp, or mana.
+No one will lose mana, and both parties will gain 2 hp.

 ## Mana
 Mana is the lifeblood of twilight.
 You need it to attack, and defend.
 And spending it foolishly is a sure way to lose the battle.
 Every card has a cost associated with it, and every time you play that card, you will lose that amount of mana.